allThingsOps/ato-teamcity/README.md

 ## Get this image

-The recommended way to get the allthingsops ATO TeamCity Server(R) Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/allthingsops/TeamCity Server).
+The recommended way to get the allThingsOps ATO TeamCity Server(R) Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/allthingsops/ato-teamcity).

 ```console
 docker pull allthingsops/ato-teamcity:latest
 ```

 To use a specific version, you can pull a versioned tag.
-You can view the [list of available versions](https://hub.docker.com/r/allthingsops/TeamCity Server/tags/) in the Docker Hub Registry.
+You can view the [list of available versions](https://hub.docker.com/r/allthingsops/ato-teamcity/tags/) in the Docker Hub Registry.

 ```console
 docker pull allthingsops/ato-teamcity:[TAG]